Here are a couple of notes:

 How To Make A Roux

-The most important thing to remember about a roux is it takes time and never stop stirring .
-Don’t stop stirring until it cools down.
-If you don’t keep stirring it will get black specks of burned flour.
-If this happens throw it out.
-Don’t splash any on you; it will burn the crap out of you.
-Roux’s don’t smell great while you are making them.
-Don’t worry; it all comes together in the end.
 Turn the burner on a notch below high.
-Pour in the oil and heat it until it just starts to smoke.
+Pour in the oil and heat it until the surface shimmers.
 Pour in about 1/3 of the flour.
 Watch out, it will release a lot of steam.
 Start stirring.
 After a minute or so add another 1/3 of the flour.
 Keep stirring.
 After another minute or two, add the last of the flour.
-Keep stirring until you get the desired color.
+Keep stirringDon't stop stirring until your roux cools.
 Gumbos normally use a dark chocolate brown roux, etoufee’s a little lighter.
+Lastly I have one final thing for you to remember when you are making a roux.
+DON'T STOP STIRRING!

-If the recipe doesn’t specify, use salted butter.
+If the recipe doesn’t specify, use salted butter

 Home